wyixin/edx-platform/docs/en_us/course_authors/source/discussions.rst

 =====================================
 Create discussion categories
 =====================================
-All courses have a static page named **Discussion**.
+All courses have a page named **Discussion**.
 When you create a course, a discussion category named General is available for you to include by default.
 You can add more discussion categories to guide how students share and find information during your course.
 Categories might include Feedback, Troubleshooting, or Technical Help.
 Discussions in these categories can begin as soon as your course is available.

 To create a discussion category: